FLAIR-THU/VFLAIR/src/configs/README_LLM.md

     - **Load Dataset** - `./src/dataset/party_dataset`
       - Generate input(text) into input_ids/attention_mask and token_type_ids with tokenizer
     - **Load Model** - `./src/models/llm_model`
-      - In thie file , we rewrite the model classes from transformer to implement model split for LLMs.
+      - In this file , we rewrite the model classes from transformer to implement model split for LLMs.
 Defaultly we split the model between the 1st and 2ed layer(encoder or decoder), which can be user-defined through config files.

 - **Train & Evaluate Module**